vijja4git/portfolio-cms/README.md

+Alright first copy this gihub repo.
+THis has all the backed required

 # Sanity Clean Content Studio

 Congratulations, you have now installed the Sanity Content Studio, an open-source real-time content editing environment connected to the Sanity backend.